jjpaulo2/architecture/README.md

 # Architecture

-Some architecture issues that I got and solutions proposed by me.
+Some architecture challenges that I got and solutions proposed by me.

 ### Sumary